deta/cloud-docs/docs/tutorials/static_files.md

 sidebar_label: Static Files
 ---

-You can deploy static React, Vue, Svelte, or just Vanilla JavaScript apps on Deta very easily by wraping it around a simple python snippet.
+You can deploy static React, Vue, Svelte, or just Vanilla JavaScript apps on Deta very easily by wrapping it around a simple Python snippet.

 The guide assumes you have a `build` folder with your static app and have the [Deta CLI](../cli/install.md) installed.

-### Introdution
+### Introduction

 Most front end frameworks will have a `src` directory which contains your code and output directory – usually called `build` – which contains the compiled code.
 Only the `build` directory is the one we need to deploy to a Deta Micro as it contains everything we need.

 ### Setup
 We will use a small Python framework called Starlette to serve the files for us.
-We do not recommend using a Node.js framweork.
+We do not recommend using a Node.js frameweork.
 Next to the `src` directory, create a `main.py` file with the following snippet:

   ```python